DaniDiazTech/Qtile-Config/README.md

 ```
 ## Cloning the config files 📁
 ```
-git clone https://github.com/Daniel1404/Qtile-Config.git ~/.config/qtile
+git clone git@github.com:DaniDiazTech/Qtile-Config.git ~/.config/qtile
 ```

 ## Testing 🧪

-If you want to test the config files, without crash your current qtile instance, type the following commands:
+If you want to test the config files, without crashing your current qtile instance, type the following commands:

 ```
 Xephyr -br -ac -noreset -screen 1280x720 :1 &
 DISPLAY=:1 qtile "/PATH/TO/TEST-CONFIG"
 ```
-Once you've done all these steps you  should have a cool Qtile instance, but most keybindings won't work, because probably you don´t have the software I use, you could install [my software]() or re-map the keybindings in [keybindings.py](https://github.com/Daniel1404/Qtile-Config/blob/main/keybindings.py) file.
+Once you've done all these steps you  should have a cool Qtile instance, but most keybindings won't work, because probably you don´t have the software I use, you could install [my software](https://github.com/DaniDiazTech/Qtile-Config/blob/main/software.txt) or re-map the keybindings in [keybindings.py](https://github.com/Daniel1404/Qtile-Config/blob/main/keybindings.py) file.

 ## Startup  🏁